huijing/personal-website-v3/src/content/blog/2020-01-25-can-you-make-a-countdown-timer-in-pure-css.md

 This is also why I don't have many friends.
 Oh well.

 Warning, blog post grew ridiculously long.
 TL:DR of things is, yes you can do it in CSS but there's a much better way.
-Involves Javascript, [more details here](#raf) if you want to skip through the CSS stuff.
+Involves JavaScript, [more details here](#raf) if you want to skip through the CSS stuff.

 ## Why even countdown in CSS?